AntonKo24/Weatherio/README.md

 ## About

 This project was created by me for educational purposes.
 Throughout its development, I aimed to implement and showcase some of the knowledge I acquired during my learning journey.
 There is much within this project that I would be delighted to discuss and share my thought process behind.
 I welcome any feedback and discussions on the project as it represents a valuable learning experience for me.
 Thank you for taking the time to explore this repository, and I hope you find it insightful and informative.

+## Contact

+For any inquiries or questions, you can reach out to the project maintainer:

+- Name: Anton K.
+- Email: anton.korieniev@gmail.com

+Feel free to contact if you need any further information or assistance.